thorgus-services/ctxfy/README.md

 ## 🐛 Issues

 If you encounter any issues, please open an issue on our [GitHub Issues](https://github.com/your-username/ctxfy/issues) page.
-When reporting MCP-related issues, please include:
+When reporting issues, please include:

 - Python version
 - Operating system
-- MCP client version (if applicable)
+- MCP client version (if applicable, e.g., Qwen Code)
 - Steps to reproduce the issue
 - Expected vs actual behavior
 - Any relevant logs or error messages